aniansh19019/PeriodicTable_Encoder_Decoder/README.md

 2. **num_to_string.py** does the opposite of the first program and encodes a number to a string by converting the atomic numbers extracted from the number to the chemical symbols.

 **For example:** if the user enters "1234", the program outputs ['HHeLiBe', 'HHeSe', 'HVBe', 'MgLiBe', 'MgSe'].
-These are all the possible combinations of elements possible whose atmoic numbers taken in order will give back the original number.
+These are all the possible combinations of elements whose atmoic numbers, taken in order, will give back the original number.

 This was just a fun exercise to write a program for something we used to do by pen and paper in our chemistry class in high school.